jyanivaddi/ERA_V1/session_11/README.md

 * The GradCAM visualization is generated using the following repository: [GradCAM](https://github.com/jacobgil/pytorch-grad-cam)

 # Model
 The model used in this notebook is RESNET 18.
 Here is a summary of the model we used to perform classification.
-The table below is generated using the python package [torchinfo](https://pypi.org/project/torchinfo/) This provides a mode intuitive and detailed model summary than the torchsummary package.
+The table below is generated using the python package [torchinfo](https://pypi.org/project/torchinfo/) This provides a more intuitive and detailed model summary than the torchsummary package.

 ```
 =====================================================================================================================================================================